 I have recently started to live with my boyfriend and I’m looking to do something with SUP & advanced windsurfing lessons in combination with a cafe surf bar next to the windsurfing school.

 This activity will be placed in the Ski Resort of Grand Valira – Andorra.
-Our staff will be waiting for you and once you get ready your instructor (the “Musher” : the person who guides the dogs and takes the control of the sled) will give you a briefing and after that ready to run.
+Our staff will be waiting for you and your instructor will give you a briefing and after that you will be ready to start the multi activity package.

-Schedule: Our schedule runs from 9am until 5pm (after this time the activity has a supplement of 40%)
+Schedule: Our schedule runs from 9am until 5pm (after this time the activity has an extra cost of 40%)

 Let us know your preferences and your schedule will be confirmed under request